 A null value is acceptable, but you must generate a unique value when you publish the event.

 Classification to the event.
-For example, distinguish between events that generate revenue and
+For example, distinguish between events that generate revenue and events that do not generate revenue.

 You can set the default during event registration.